-Are you a sophomore or junior at a North Carolina Historically Black College or University (HBCU) looking for a paid summer internship?
+Are you a sophomore or junior at a North Carolina historically Black college or university (HBCU) looking for a paid summer internship?
 Do you have an interest in child development or a related discipline?
 Do you want:

-- hands-on professional research experience,
+- hands-on professional research experience;

-- exposure to leadership, structure, operations, and decision making,
+- exposure to leadership, structure, operations, and decision making;

-- opportunities to build professional relationships with renowned experts in the field,
+- opportunities to build professional relationships with renowned experts in the field;

-- opportunities to participate in professional activities such as conferences, poster presentations, and publications, and
+- opportunities to participate in professional activities such as conferences, poster presentations, and publications; and

 - greater understanding of professional opportunities and possible career pathways?

 The UNC Frank Porter Graham Child Development Institute is one of the nation's oldest and largest multidisciplinary centers devoted to the study of children and families.
-About 275 researchers, implementation and technical assistance specialists, staff, and students work on more than 60 projects related to developmental disabilities; early care and education; physical, social, and emotional health; and racial, ethnic, linguistic, cultural, and socioeconomic diversity.
+About 200 researchers, implementation and technical assistance specialists, staff, and students work on more than 55 projects related to developmental disabilities; early care and education; physical, social, and emotional health; and racial, ethnic, linguistic, cultural, and socioeconomic diversity.
 Our work crosses many disciplines from education and psychology to social work and public health.
 We strive to transform children's lives through innovation in research, practice, and policy.

 Our Internship Program